cleverbase/scal3/src/README.md

 To enroll for a certificate, the subscriber typically uses a protocol such as ACME ([RFC 8555](https://www.rfc-editor.org/rfc/rfc8555)).
-The certificate binds to the subscriber’s subject identifier an (attested) P-256 ECDSA signing key from Secure Enclave, StrongBox, or Android’s hardware-backed Keystore.
+The certificate binds to the subscriber’s subject identifier an (attested) P-256 ECDSA signing key from Secure Enclave, StrongBox Keymaster, or Android’s hardware-backed Keystore.
 This is the possession factor for authentication.

 During enrollment, the provider also performs generation of a SCAL3 user identifier and pre-authorization of this identifier for certificate issuance.